hankchanocd/npmlist/README.md

 Options:

   -v, --version   output the version number
   -l, --local     list local dependencies, which is also the default feature -g, --global    list global modules
-  -d, --details      include details to each dependency, but disable the default fuzzy mode -t, --time         show the latest 20 modules installed globally -s, --scripts      list/execute npm scripts
+  -d, --details   include details to each dependency, but disable the default fuzzy mode -t, --time      show the latest global installs
+  -s, --scripts   list/execute npm scripts
-  -a, --all          a flavor flag that shows all available information on any feature flags -F, --no-fuzzy     disable the fuzzy mode and resort to stdout -i, --interactive  enable interactive mode (in development) -h, --help         output usage information
+  -a, --all       a flavor flag that shows all available information on any feature flag -i, --ipt       switch to use ipt instead of fzf
+  -F, --no-fuzzy  disable the default fuzzy mode and resort to stdout -h, --help      output usage information
 ```

 ## Examples